 Investigation costs.
 The cost of investigation ties into the severity of the crime.
 Higher tier crimes may require more extensive investigation, thus more tools and experts provided.
 Open and shut cases have nominal fees compared to lengthy cases where evidence is not initially prevalent.

-The income of the defendant.
+The income of the accused person.
 The income plays a large role in the entire cost of hiring a criminal defence lawyer.
-An overview of said income will determine if a defendant is eligible for legal aid or if they will need to hire an attorney at their own expense.
+An overview of said income can determine the appropriate lawyer for the accused person’s case that can correctly proceed to a favourable outcome.

 As previously stated, the cost of each individual criminal defence lawyers differs.
 It’s contingent, not only on the aforementioned factors, but on the lawyer themselves as well.
 Fees may vary depending on; the experience level, the skill set brought forth, and any flat fees or hourly rates associated with the lawyer.
 It’s important to understand the billing process and any associated fees/costs prior to hiring on a defence lawyer to ensure payment goes smoothly.